 Rendering of Tata HBX EV by our in-house digital artist.

 In the rendering, the Tata HBX EV wears the signature Teal Blue colour that Tata has been using for its new-age electric vehicles.
-This colour first debuted on the Nexon EV and then on the Altroz EV, which was showcased the 2020 Auto Expo.
+This colour first debuted on the Nexon EV and then on the Altroz EV, which was showcased at the 2020 Auto Expo.
 The HBX EV features a contrasting white paint scheme for the roof.
-Other changes in comparison to the HBX concept are a new piano-black grille with EV badge, lower air-dam with blue-coloured tri-arrow pattern, a neon-blue strip underlining the front grille, and new design for the alloy wheels.
+Other changes in comparison to the HBX concept are a new piano-black grille with an EV badge, a lower air-dam with blue-coloured tri-arrow pattern, a neon-blue strip underlining the front grille, and a new design for the alloy wheels.

 The HBX EV will be powered by Tata’s Ziptron electric powertrain technology.
 It will also be a high-voltage EV like the Nexon EV.
 It is expected to be offered with a 20kWh battery pack.
 The battery will be IP67 rated for dust and water resistance.
 With a smaller motor in comparison to the Altroz and Nexon EVs, the HBX EV will offer a decently long range of around 250 kilometres.
 Also, Tata Motors will offer it with the assistance of fast charging; where the user will be able to charge it up to 80% of its total capacity in under 60 minutes.

 Dashboard of Tata HBX Concept showcased at 2020 Auto Expo.